quantmind/pulsar/sources/apps/data/clients.txt

-The main component of the data store API is the :func:`.create_store` function which creates in one function call a new :class:`.Store` object which can be used to interact directly with the backend database or indirectly via the :ref:`object data mapper <odm>`.
+The main component of the data store API is the :func:`.create_store` function which creates in one function call a new :class:`.Store` object which can be used to interact with the backend database.

 Create store
 ~~~~~~~~~~~~~~~~~~~~~~~~~